zoiteki/shiren-1/content/dungeons/table-mountain.md

 ![SuperGaze](../images/monsters/gaze_2.png)
 <span class="highlightDanger">**Super Gaze**</span> Very dangerous.
 Can hypnotize
 Shiren, causing him to take a random action.
 This will often use or waste a valuable item.
-This can include: eating a revival herb, removing equipment and throwing at it an enemy (destroying it), reading a Blank Scroll.
+This can include: eating a Revival Herb, removing equipment and throwing at it an enemy (destroying it), reading a Blank Scroll.
+This also wastes your turn, so it's not uncommon to get stunlocked by hypnosis for several turns, especially if multiple Super Gazes have you surrounded.

 ![Karakuroid](../images/monsters/karakuroid.png)
 **Karakuroid** have Swift movement, and can create traps beneath their feet.

 ![Chain Head](../images/monsters/iron_head_2.png)
 **Chain Head** has no special abilities.
-Unlike versions of this monster that appear in future games, their attack range is 1 tile.
+These have extra attack range and can attack around corners in future installments of the series, but not in Shiren 1.

 ![Flying Peetan](../images/monsters/peetan_3.png)
-**Flying Peetan** will teleport from Shiren every time he attempts to get close.
+**Flying Peetan** will teleport away from Shiren every time he attempts to get close.
 It always drops an item from a large pool, including high-value ones.

 ### Underground River Town